poshAJ/PoshToolbox/docs/ConvertTo-Base64String.md

 ## INPUTS

+### PSObject
+You can pipe any object to this cmdlet.

+## OUTPUTS

 ### String
-You can pipe a string that contains a file path to this cmdlet.

-## OUTPUTS

-### PSObject, String
-This cmdlet generates a string value, if you specify the AsString parameter.
-Otherwise, this cmdlet returns a result object for each specified file.
+This cmdlet returns a string representing the input object converted to a Base-64 string.

 ## NOTES
+The ConvertTo-Base64String cmdlet is implemented using [System.Management.Automation.PSSerializer](https://learn.microsoft.com/en-us/dotnet/api/system.management.automation.psserializer).

 ## RELATED LINKS